You Don't Miss Your Water: Other renditions

 "You Don't Miss Your Water" was covered by Stax vocalist Wendy Rene in 1965, with Bell and Isaac Hayes credited as writers, but with some lyric changes and a re-titling to "Reap What You Sow."
 Otis Redding released the song on his critically acclaimed 1965 album, Otis Blue.
 Fellow soul singer Percy Sledge released a version of the song on his 1967 album The Percy Sledge Way (it was the B-side to Sledge's recording of "Pledging My Love" in the same year).

 The Byrds covered "You Don't Miss Your Water" on their 1968 album, Sweetheart of the Rodeo, with lead vocals sung by guitarist Roger McGuinn, although an alternate version featuring Gram Parsons on lead vocals was released on The Byrds box set in 1990.
 The song was also covered by Taj Mahal on his 1968 album The Natch'l Blues, and Jerry Lee Lewis covered the song in 1972.

 American country singer and songwriter O. B. McClinton released his version as a single in 1973.
 A ska version of the song was recorded by Peter Tosh & The Wailers in 1965.
-Later a reggae version of "You Don't Miss Your Water" was recorded by Tosh alone for his 1976 debut album, Legalize It.

 The Good Ol' Persons recorded a bluegrass cover of the song in their 1986 album I Can't Stand to Ramble.
 Brian Eno covered the song in 1988 for the soundtrack album to the film Married to the Mob.
 Eno's version is a languid piece, with guitars, harmonized vocals and synthesizers, which makes slight alterations to the lyrics (e.g., changing "But now you've left me/Oh, how I cry" to "But when you left me/Oh, how I cried") and replaces the second chorus with a repeat of the first.